 Study organisms

 Striped shore crabs (Pachygrapsus crassipes), Blue banded hermit crabs (Pagurus samuelis), and Black turban snails (Tegula funebralis) are abundant seaweed consumers and wrack detritivores along rocky shores of southern California and the Channel Islands (Morris et al. 1980, Barry and Ehret 1993, Aquilino et al. 2012).
 For example, Black abalone consume benthic seaweeds and are subsidized by Kelp detritus (VanBlaricom and Kenner 2020).
 Additionally, Black abalone were historically important seaweed consumers prior to declines related to disease and overharvesting (VanBlaricom 1993, Altstatt et al. 1996, Raimondi et al. 2002).
 Although Black abalone densities have started to recover on some of the Channel Islands, densities remain at least an order of magnitude below historic levels (Raimondi et al. 2002, Miner et al. 2006).
-We included all of these species in this in the study as they represent a typical assemblage of rocky intertidal primary consumers in areas experiencing the invasion of Devilweed.
+We included all these species in this in the study as they represent a typical assemblage of rocky intertidal primary consumers in areas experiencing the invasion of Devilweed.

 Devilweed prevalence surveys